Saheed388/real-time-bigdata-project/README.md

 ![Data Pipeline Architecture](image/reddit_architecture.gif)

-This project implements a **real-time data pipeline** that extracts data from Reddit, streams it through Apache Kafka, processes it with Apache Spark, and loads it into a **Snowflake** data warehouse.
+The project implements a **real-time data pipeline** that extracts data from Reddit, streams it through Apache Kafka, processes it with Apache Spark, and loads it into a **Snowflake** data warehouse.
 All components are containerized with Docker for easy deployment.

 ---